jrshittu/Building-A-ChatGPT-Wizard-with-Mistral-and-Panel/Building A ChatGPT Wizard with MistralAI Using Taipy.md

 # access ctransformers for the model.
 from ctransformers import AutoModelForCausalLM

-context = "The following is a conversation with an MistralAI assistant.\n\nUser: Hello, who are you?\nMistralAI: I am an AI created by Mistral.
-How can I help you today? " conversation = {
+context = "The following is a conversation with an MistralAI assistant.\n\nUser: Hello\nMistralAI: Hi there!
+What would you like to talk about today?" conversation = {
     "Conversation": ["Hello", "Hi there!
 What would you like to talk about today?"]
 }